The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Methods

-where $\gamma=3-2\alpha=13/3$ for the idealised SMBHB population.
-We form a likelihood by computing the probability that a given model is supported by the free spectrum at each frequency.
+where $\gamma=3-2\alpha=13/3$ for the idealized SMBHB population.
+We form a likelihood by computing the probability that a given model is supported by the free-spectrum at each frequency:

-where $p(\rho_k)$ is the prior probability of $\rho_k$ in the free-spectrum analysis, $p(\rho_k | \{\vec{\delta t}_p\})$ is the marginal posterior probability density of $\rho_k$ that is sampled using MCMC techniques, and $p(\rho_k | \vec\eta)$ is the probability of $\rho_k$ under a parametrized spectral model, such as \autoref{eq:rho_pl}.
-In all cases considered here, the spectral model maps precisely to a value of $\rho$ at each frequency, in which case the integral in \autoref{eq:rho_pl} is trivial.
-However, \autoref{eq:FL} is the more general form that allows for models which have intrinsic spread, due to, e.g., cosmic variance \citep{Roebber_2016,Burke-Spolaor2018-io}.
-We note that the PTA free-spectrum need not necessarily use only autocorrelation information in the PTA; a spatially-correlated free-spectral analysis may be performed, which would still allow factorization over frequencies.
+where $p(\rho_k)$ is the prior probability of $\rho_k$ in the free-spectrum analysis, $p(\rho_k | \{\vec{\delta t}\})$ is the marginal posterior probability density of $\rho_k$ that is sampled using MCMC techniques, and $p(\rho_k | \vec\eta)$ is the probability of $\rho_k$ under a parametrized spectral model, such as \autoref{eq:rho_pl}.
+In all cases considered here, the spectral model maps precisely to a value of $\rho$ at each frequency, in which case the integral in \autoref{eq:FL} is trivial.
+However, the more general form shown allows for models that have intrinsic spread, e.g., where there is an expected form of the spectrum due to a population of SMBHBs, and population finiteness induces departures in a given realization \citep{Burke-Spolaor2018-io, 2023ApJ...952L..37A}.
+We note that in $(i)$, the PTA free-spectrum need not necessarily use only autocorrelation information in the PTA likelihood; $p(\rho_k | \{\vec{\delta t}\})$ is not yet factorized over pulsars, hence an inter-pulsar--correlated free-spectral analysis may be performed that accounts for HD correlations, and this would still allow a frequency-factorized refitting analysis to be subsequently performed.

-In \autoref{eq:FL} the approximation is that the frequencies are independent, just like they would be in Fourier analysis of regularly sampled data.
-This is not true in pulsar timing in general, because the observations are 1) irregularly sampled, 2) observations are heteroscedastic, 3) the timing model is covariant with the $\vec{a_k}$, and 4) not all pulsars are observed for the same number of years.
-Regardless, empirically we know that the $\rho_k$ are generally not covariant from regular free spectrum analyses, and we assume that \autoref{eq:FL} is a good approximation.
+Finally, (ii), the extension to factorize the likelihood over pulsars simply requires that the right-hand side of \autoref{eq:FL} is modified to have an additional product over pulsars.
+However, by doing so, we must explicitly make the usual FL assumption of conditioning spectral characterization on the PTA autocorrelation information under a CURN model: